 A Great Family Resort on Hilton Head

 There’s lots of variety when it comes to resorts and condo rentals, but the Sonesta Resort Hilton Head Island tops the list for families.
-It recently completed a $30 million renovation and it’s looking mighty fine.
+After completing a $30 million renovation it’s looking mighty fine.
 Located on a peaceful stretch of beach and surrounded by lush gardens, the hotel incorporates natural elements into the décor, with soothing sea-glass and shell accents gracing the common spaces.
 The 340 guest rooms and suites are loaded with creature comforts that should satisfy the most discerning guests.
 Rooms feature a natural color palette inspired by the sea, so expect touches of coral and restful beach tones.

 Step outside and you’ll find a heated lagoon-style swimming pool, lap pool and the Atlantic Ocean at your doorstep.
 The beach is an aquatic treasure trove of sand dollars, starfish and sea sponges.

 Parents in search of some adult time will find the junior set entertained at the Sonesta’s Just Us Kids supervised club.
 Open daily Memorial Day to Labor Day and during holidays, potty-trained children 3-5 are welcome to join a half-day program, and 6- to 12-year-olds may stay all day.
 Consider taking advantage of this time to indulge at the resort’s Arum Spa.
 All treatments start with a decadent glass of bubbly, so you’ll be properly pampered from the moment you enter this soothing sanctuary.

 Getting to Hilton Head Island